 If you’d like a personalized dance passport, please leave your name and email in the form below.
 If you have any additional requests (eg: to create a passport for your entire family, ‘The Smiths’), please add them to the extra notes section.
 Feel free to get started dancing, and we will send your dance documents shortly.

 When you have completed a dance, you can get your dance passport stamped and dated.
-Just email us a link to your videos at email@example.com, and we’ll send you an updated version to reflect your dance travels.
+Just email us a link to your videos at hello @ dance dispatches . com (without the additional spaces), and we’ll send you an updated version to reflect your dance travels.
 (Please email us even if you do tag us on socials, since email is a more reliable form of communication and we’ll know where to send the stamped pages.)
 We understand that not everyone wants to be in the spotlight, so you can send us links to private videos and delete them once we send your passports back.